Mango Basundi Recipe

 Cooked basundi.

-Remove the pan from heat and cover it with a lid to avoid the formation of cream on top.
+Step 5: Remove the pan from the heat and cover it with a lid to prevent the formation of a cream layer on top.

 Cool until the basundi comes to room temperature.

-Stir in 1 cup of mango puree and chill the mango flavored basundi for 3-4 hours.
+Step 6: Stir in 1 cup of mango puree and chill the mango-flavored basundi for 3-4 hours.

 Ready mango basundi.